Guided Walks

 The walks & cruises vary from general natural history walks to walks concentrating on particular bird groups, species or other wildlife; most cater for birdwatchers of any ability.
 Places are always limited – booking is essential.

-NEW for 2022 Gift Vouchers: for walks or private tours Choose a walk or cruise or an voucher amount of your choice.
+NEW Gift Vouchers: for walks or private tours.
+Choose a walk or cruise or a voucher amount of your choice.

 For more information or to book places go the events pages and scroll through the months at:

-You can also book onto Mike’s own walks, and cruises – places are strictly limited, booking is essential:
+You can also book onto Mike’s own walks – places are strictly limited, booking is essential:

-£11 adults ( members of Friends of Clennon Lakes and under 18’s £6) – places limited to 11 people, booking essential
+£16 adults – places limited to 11 people, booking essential

 Contact Mike for more information or to book a place.